giucal/ppgen.py/README.md

     solanum stokehold cowpea firmisternous cockbird !ionymal
                                                     ^

-Again, this is a typical (if utterly idiotic in its arbitrary strictness) requirement.
+Again, this is a typical requirement (if utterly idiotic in its arbitrary strictness).

 Note two things.
 We single-quote the argument to make it opaque to the shell.
 Otherwise, we might get errors like: